worldcoin/smtb-ceremony/README.md

 ### Verifying the ceremony

+The trust assumptions of a trusted setup ceremony is that as long as 1 of the n participants is honest, the setup is secure.
+In this case, we have 14 participants and we can verify that the ceremony was performed correctly by checking that the verifying key generated in the ceremony is the same as the one used in the production contracts.
+If you want to check that 14 individuals did indeed contribute to the ceremony, you can check the [list of contributors](#list-of-contributors) above and verify that the contribution hashes match the ones in this [Github issue](https://github.com/worldcoin/smtb-ceremony/issues/2) where contributors posted their contributions from their own accounts.

 We can verify the keys generated in this ceremony are being used in the production contracts we see above by following the rest of this section.

 Download the contribution files of the ceremony from AWS and verify the hashes match the ones that contributors have committed to publicly [here](https://github.com/worldcoin/smtb-ceremony/issues/2):